Henry Ughtred: Family

 Henry Ughtred was born around 1533 at the castle of Mont Orgueil, also known as Gorey Castle, on the island of Jersey.
 He was the son of Sir Anthony Ughtred, governor of Jersey and Elizabeth Seymour, daughter to Sir John Seymour of Wolf Hall, Wiltshire and Margery, daughter to Sir Henry Wentworth.
 Sir Anthony Ughtred died in Jersey on 6 October 1534 and was buried in the chapel of St George, in the castle of Mont Orgueil.
 After her husband's death, his mother returned to Kexby, Yorkshire.
 The manor of Kexby had been granted for life to Sir Anthony Ughtred and his wife by Henry VIII in 1531 and it was here that Henry's sister Margery was probably born.
 Margery Ughtred later married William Hungate of Burnby, Yorkshire and had two sons, William and Leonard.

 In 1537 his mother married Gregory Cromwell, later Baron Cromwell, the son and heir of Henry VIII's chief minister Thomas Cromwell.
 After Cromwell's death in 1551, she married, in 1554, Sir John Paulet, later Baron St. John, the eldest son of William Paulet, 1st Marquess of Winchester.
 She died 19 March 1568 and was buried at St. Mary's church in Basing, Hampshire.

-After the death of his step-father, John Paulet, 2nd Marquess of Winchester in 1576, Ughtred was involved in a long-running and bitter dispute with his step-brother, William Paulet, 3rd Marquess of Winchester, who accused him, as an executor of his father's will, of maladministration of the property and failure to settle the claims of a number of tenants and servants.
-Paulet took the matter to William Cecil, 1st Baron Burghley and in June 1582 Ughtred wrote to Lord Burghley, to defend himself, complaining of "hard words", which Burghley had used to him in the Star Chamber.
+After the death of his step-father, John Paulet, 2nd Marquess of Winchester, in 1576, Ughtred was involved in a long-running, bitter dispute with his step-brother, William Paulet, 3rd Marquess of Winchester, who accused him, as an executor of his father's will, of maladministration of the property and failure to settle the claims of a number of tenants and servants.
+Paulet took the matter to William Cecil, 1st Baron Burghley, and in June 1582 Ughtred wrote to Lord Burghley to defend himself, complaining of "hard words", which Burghley had used in the Star Chamber.
 He maintained that the Marquess's accusations were unjust and informed Burghley that he was now virtually a prisoner in his own house and that he had been engaged on the case for seven months, which had cost him over £1,000 to the great hindrance of his "private causes", and waste of precious time.
 The following year he was imprisoned for several months in the Fleet over the same matter.
 Early in 1586 the dispute came before the House of Lords, where the question of the jointure of the Dowager Marchioness was examined, and Ughtred gave evidence about his executorship.
 Paulet pursued the matter relentlessly for a number of years, and in 1596, out of malice, persuaded the Privy Council to dismiss Ughtred from the captaincy of Netley Castle on the ground that his long absence in Ireland had caused him to neglect his charge.